 The “green fluorescent protein” (GFP) has revolutionized cell biology because it provides a fluorescent beacon that enables scientists to follow individual molecules in a living cells or the behavior of whole cells in living organisms.
 This key experiment (first done by a new graduate student) also provides a window into the process of gene cloning, how GFP is being used in biology, and into the serendipitous nature of science itself.

 Terms and Concepts Used

-Amino acids, antibody, bioluminescence, Central Dogma, DNA, enzyme, fluorescence, gene, mRNA, mutant, neuron, plasma membrane, protein, protein phosphorylation
+Amino acids, antibody, bioluminescence, Central Dogma, DNA, enzyme, fluorescence, gene, mRNA, mutant, neuron, plasma membrane, protein, Phosphorylation

 Terms and Concepts Explained

-C. elegans, DNA cloning, E. coli, fluorescence, immunofluorescence, mitotic spindle, polymerase chain reaction, reporter, transformation, restriction enzyme
+C. elegans, DNA cloning, E. coli, immunofluorescence, mitotic spindle, polymerase chain reaction, reporter, transformation, restriction enzyme

 Certain jellyfish (including Aequorea victoria) possess a protein that can absorb blue light and emit green light.
 This protein is called the green fluorescent protein or GFP.